weekplan/www/_pages/academy/vision/personal-vision-statement-examples/index.md

 ---
 # ![](/assets/images/uploads/11.png)WHAT IS A MISSION STATEMENT

 Simply put, a mission statement is a short paragraph or sentence that highlights how you’ll achieve your vision.

 Mission is the means to the end (your vision).

 It’s also a strategic objective for achieving your BHAG (Big, Hairy, Audacious Goals).

 If vision is about the future, mission is about the present state — actions that contribute to the fulfilment of your goals.

 And if vision is the dreaming phase, mission is the doing phase.
 Vision is the why.
 Mission is the how.

+{% include youtube.html id="aqzGpkBpDUo" %}

 # HOW TO WRITE A MISSION STATEMENT

 A mission statement builds on your vision, core values, and BHAGs.
 Having a vision is enough.
 But creating a mission statement will take you farther.

 A good mission statement will answer the What, Who, and How.

 * **WHAT** you will do (mission)
 * **WHO** will benefit your mission